 How to Maximize your Time for a One Day Visit

-Believe it or not, you can actually see and do a lot with just one day at Disney World, but you need a good strategy to fit it all in.
+Believe it or not, you can actually see and do a lot with just one day at Disney World, but you need a good strategy and Disney trip planner to fit it all in.
 First of all, it helps to stay on property.
-Not only does that give you access to Disney’s Extra Magic Hours, you can also book your Fast Passes 60 days before your arrival.
+Not only does that give you access to Disney’s Extra Magic Hours, you can also book your Disney World tickets and Fast Passes 60 days before your arrival.
 Also, if you want to visit multiple parks, you will need to purchase a Park Hopper ticket.

 Plan on starting your day early, it helps to arrive before rope drop at the first park, and take some time to plan your day in advance using the My Disney Experience app.
 Booking restaurant reservations in advance and using the app to grab new Fast Passes once you have used your third pass will minimize your wait times.
 Of course, if you really want to maximize your time, you can book a Disney VIP tour to get unlimited Fast Passes and VIP concierge services in planning, routing, and facilitating your day.
 Tamara Gruber, We3Travel

 A Walt Disney World vacation trip can feel overwhelming to plan, especially for families that have never been or haven’t been since they were children.
 Planning a stress-free trip to Disney World requires some discipline.
 Don’t focus on seeing everything, focus on seeing the best of everything.
 A theme park isn’t something to conquer; it’s something to enjoy in the moment.
 Determine a plan that will keep things fresh and fun for your family.
 Don’t try and squeeze in all four Disney parks or try and see more than one park in a day.
 Pick two or three parks and leave room for a down day or two in between days you visit parks.
 Keep an endurance mindset and ensure you and your children have healthy, filling breakfasts, and keep the kids away from treats until after lunch to prevent the late morning meltdowns.